Foreign travel advice

 Extreme weather and natural disasters

-Extreme weather, floods and landslides can occur.
+Extreme weather, floods and landslides can happen.
 You should follow the advice of local authorities.

 Climate and temperature

-The weather can change rapidly, producing Arctic conditions even in summer on exposed mountain tops.
+The weather can change quickly, producing Arctic conditions even in summer on exposed mountain tops.
 Extreme weather can cause floods and landslides.

 The winter is long and can last well into April.
 Temperatures can drop to -25°C and below.
 There is also a high wind chill factor, particularly in unsheltered areas and mountain ranges.
 Weather conditions can worsen quickly.

-During especially hot and dry periods there is a danger of forest fires.
+There is a risk of wildfires, especially during hot and dry periods.
 Police enforce bans on campfires in many areas.